DavidBarcenas/react-workshops/README.md

-# Front end Workshops
+# React Workshops

 Repository with exercises from multiple courses and challenges.

-The objective is to know the best practices for programming with frmaworks and javascript libraries.
+The objective is to know the best practices for programming with react and javascript libraries.

 # Projects